4 Ways to Pass Property at Death (part 3)

 Welcome back, I’m Greg Ashcraft, with the Ashcraft Firm and I am an estate planning attorney.

-Over the last couple of weeks we have talked about two of the ways that you can pass property at time of death and this week we will talk about the third way to pass property at time of death.
+Over the last couple of weeks, we have talked about two of the ways that you can pass property at the time of death, and this week we will talk about the third way to pass property at the time of death.
 In week one, we talked about passing property through your estate and we talked about the pros and cons of passing property that way.
 In week two we talked about passing property by contract and the pros and cons of passing property that way.
 This week we will talk about the pros and cons of passing property through joint Tenancy.

-Definition of Passing Property By Joint Tenancy
+Passing Property By Joint Tenancy

 What do we actually mean when we say we are passing property by joint tenancy.
-Usually this phrase is used in deeds.
-“Joint Tenancy” is actually short hand for “Joint Tenancy with right of survivorship.”
+Usually, this phrase is used in deeds.
+“Joint Tenancy” is actually shorthand for “Joint Tenancy with right of survivorship.”
 This is the other way to hold property rather than Tenants in common.
-Either you hold property as tenants in common, joint tenants or as your sole and separate property.
+Either you hold property as tenants in common, joint tenants, or as your sole and separate property.
 If you are holding property with more than one person you have to hold property either in tenants in common or joint tenancy.
 If you are holding property as tenants in common, the property acts in much the same way as if you held the property as sole and separate property.
 Let’s say, for instance, that you hold your property with your spouse as tenants in common 50/50.
 This means that we each hold half of the property by ourselves.
 We can make agreements in which we give that property to someone else when we die.
 If I held my property as tenants in common with my spouse, I could give my property to my son upon my death if I wanted.
-When you hold property in joint tenancy with right of survivorship, when you pass away it automatically goes to the other joint tenant.
+When you hold property in joint tenancy with the right of survivorship, when you pass away it automatically goes to the other joint tenant.

 Pros of Passing Property By Joint Tenancy